Orbitale/SvelteAdmin/README.md

 });
 ```

-This dictionary will **append or override** existing translations.
+This dictionary will **append non-existing, and override existing** translations.
 If the translation key exists in SvelteAdmin, your custom translations will override it.

 To avoid having a big dashboard definition file, you can put your translations in an external file.